 - It is your choice, but you must declare your residency for voting in only one location.

 - If you are registered at your home address in another city or state, you may choose to request a ballot from that municipal clerk.
-Allow at least two weeks for processing and mailing.
+Allow at least two weeks (preferably closer to four) for processing and mailing.

 Voter Information for Wisconsin

 Wisconsin Registration Requirements